openshift/runbooks/alerts/advanced-cluster-management-operator/ACMThanosCompactHalted.md

 Look for one of the following common failure patterns in the logs:

-* **Disk Full**: The pod is in a CrashLoopBackOff state, and logs show no space left on device.
+* **Disk Full**: The pod is in a `CrashLoopBackOff` state, and logs show `no space left on device`.

-* **Data Corruption**: The logs show err="compaction: ... get file ... meta.json: EOF" or unexpected end of JSON input.
+* **Data Corruption**: The logs show `err="compaction: ... get file ... meta.json: EOF"` or `unexpected end of JSON input`.
 This indicates a corrupted block in the S3 bucket.

-* **S3 Connection Failure**: The logs show S3 authentication or connection errors, such as The request signature we calculated does not match... (bad secret key) or no such host (bad endpoint).
+* **S3 Connection Failure**: The logs show S3 authentication or connection errors, such as `The request signature we calculated does not match...` (bad secret key) or `no such host` (bad endpoint).

 ### 1. Diagnosis for 'no space left on device'

-If the pod is in a CrashLoopBackOff state, you cannot rsh into it.
-You can verify the disk is full by attempting to attach the PVC to a debug pod or by checking the pod's last-known logs.
+If the pod is in a `CrashLoopBackOff` state, you cannot rsh into it.
+You can verify the disk is full by attempting to attach the `PVC` to a debug pod or by checking the pod's last-known logs.

 ### 2. Diagnosis for Data Corruption

-This error will appear in the logs while the pod is Running, as it attempts to scan a malformed meta.json file from the S3 bucket.
+This error will appear in the logs while the pod is `Running`, as it attempts to scan a malformed `meta.json` file from the S3 bucket.

 ### 3. Diagnosis for S3 Connection Failure

-This error will appear in the logs while the pod is Running.
-This indicates the thanos-object-storage secret is misconfigured.
+This error will appear in the logs while the pod is `Running`.
+This indicates the `thanos-object-storage` secret is misconfigured.

-Get the thanos-object-storage secret and decode it to verify its contents:
+Get the `thanos-object-storage` secret and decode it to verify its contents:

 ```console
 $ oc get secret thanos-object-storage -n open-cluster-management-observability -o jsonpath='{.data.thanos\.yaml}' | base64 --decode
 ```

-Check the endpoint, access_key, and secret_key values in the output to ensure they are correct.
+Check the `endpoint`, `access_key`, and `secret_key` values in the output to ensure they are correct.

 ## Mitigation